webdevbrian/ultimate-gig/README.md

 - **Playlist detail / setlist view** (`/playlists/[playlistId]`)
   - Shows all songs in a playlist with search by title or artist.
+  - Click an artist name to instantly filter that playlist to the artist's songs, with a one-tap **Clear search** button to reset.
   - Column reordering + resizing with layout persisted to `localStorage`.
   - Play count and last played date columns for tracking progress.
   - Quick links to Spotify and YouTube for each song (when available).
-  - Links into the song/tab view for each track.
+  - Links into the song/tab view for each track and a **Cache tab** action to refresh stored tabs without leaving the playlist.
   - **Per-playlist charts & statistics**:
     - **Top 10 Played Songs** – horizontal bar chart with custom legends (click to navigate to song).
     - **Top 10 Played Artists** – donut chart with aggregated play counts from playlist songs.